Havard03/spotr/README.md

 4. Install project requirements: pip3 install -r requirements.txt

-5. Run "spotr authorise" command in terminal and enter keys from the registered spotify app
+5. Run "./spotr authorise" command in terminal and enter keys from the registered spotify app (You will be propted to create "config.json file")

-6. Follow the steps and check that all relevant data was written to .env file
+6. Follow the steps and check that all relevant data was written to config.json file

-7. Add current folder to PATH so the spotr file is excecutable everywhere
+7. Add current folder to PATH so the spotr file is excecutable everywhere (PATH=$PATH:/path/to/file)

 9. Run spotr in terminal and enjoy